-Applications for the June 2018 Fellowship are CLOSED.
-January 2019 Fellowship Applications to open this Fall.
+Applications for the June 2019 Fellowship are OPEN.

-Applicants must have served in the United States military and be an active member in any reputable military or veteran-focused organization, or be part of the immediate surviving family of a fallen United States Veteran.
-We do not discriminate against veterans with "bad-paper."
+Applicants must have served in the United States military and be an active member in any reputable military or veteran-focused organization.
+We do not discriminate against veterans with "bad-paper" discharges.

 Who should apply: